-“I like this feature of my laptop, and I am using it every day.
-As well as, I am using it to avoid entering the ‘root’ password in terminal using my finger, it’s comfortable and any sniffer can’t capture my password.”
+“I like this feature of my laptop, and I use it every day.
+I also use it to avoid entering the ‘root’ password in the terminal using my finger.
+It’s comfortable, and any sniffer can’t capture my password.”

-So he developed the initial build of this plugin using stable cryptographic libraries and an easy-to-use interface.
-He also assures users that it is safe to use this plugin, faster, secured, and it has a certified protocol.
-He also confirmed that the plugin doesn’t store any personal data on servers or on third-party services.
+And after Apple’s summer event in 2020, he saw that Apple devices now support passwordless authentication methods in Safari and other browsers.
+So, he decided to build this plugin using stable cryptographic libraries and an easy-to-use interface.
+He assures users that it’s safe to use this plugin and also confirms that the plugin doesn’t store any personal data on servers or on any third-party services.

 How Passwordless WP Works?

 I know it’s quite common for us to doubt a plugin like this; even when I used this plugin for the first time on my website, I was quite worried.

 And before using this plugin on my website, I did some research and found that it works perfectly and stores everything locally on our servers only.

 When you install this plugin on your website, it requires an active SSL (or HTTPS) connection to work – unless you’re developing your website locally on localhost.
 This plugin may also require a minimum PHP 7.2 version to work properly outside of it; the plugin is compatible with all WordPress websites with seamless integration.